Trek Rail 9.7 Review

 The Rail is a longer travel electric mountain bike made by the cycling industry giant, Trek.
 The 9.7 is the least expensive carbon-framed model in the line, and it comes with a budget-minded but functional build.
 We'd heard great things about the Rail's performance, so we purchased one to test and compare against our favorite models.
 We were most impressed by its distance range, and this powerful bike uses its power very efficiently.
 We also enjoyed its well-rounded on-trail performance, and this bike powers up the hill and is eager to rip back down it.

-The Rail's modern geometry is the primary factor influencing its downhill performance.
-In the low geometry setting, it has a slack 64.5-degree head tube angle and a low slung bottom bracket along with a 1220mm wheelbase and 447mm long chainstays.
+The modern geometry of the Rail is the primary factor influencing its downhill performance.
+In the low geometry setting, it has a slack 64.5-degree head tube angle, and a low slung bottom bracket along with a 1220mm wheelbase and 447mm long chainstays.
 These numbers all translate to make it super stable and comfortable at speed with a confident front end that doesn't flinch when the pitch gets steep.
-In the low setting, we found it preferred to be ridden fast, and that it's handling could feel a bit sluggish at lower speeds and technical terrain.
-It doesn't feel particularly playful, mostly due to its weight, long chainstays, and long-ish wheelbase.
+In the low setting, we found it preferred to be ridden fast and that its handling could feel a bit sluggish at lower speeds and technical terrain.
+It doesn't feel exceptionally playful, mostly due to its weight, long chainstays, and long-ish wheelbase.
 When switched to the high geometry setting, the head tube angle steepens to 64.9-degrees (which is still relatively slack), and the bottom bracket rises by 5mm.
 We found the high setting to offer slightly more responsive handling and a more energetic feel at lower speeds and tighter sections of trail.
 Having the option to adjust the geometry to your riding style or trails is a great feature that we think many riders will appreciate.

-At 49 lbs and 10 oz, the Rail 9.7 weighs around the same as most full power eMTBs.
+At 49 lbs and 10 oz, the Rail 9.7 weighs around the same as most full-power eMTBs.
 This heavy weight plays a pretty big role in how this bike handles and is one of the reasons it feels so damp and composed at speed.
-It settles into its travel nicely and the ABP suspension platform feels supple and forthcoming with its travel.
+It settles into its travel nicely, and the ABP suspension platform feels supple and forthcoming with its travel.
 The suspension feels sensitive off the top and over small to mid-sized chop and chunder, and it maintained composure on bigger hits with a progressive ramp-up at the end of the stroke.
-Testers did notice, however, that over high-frequency hits there was a rattling noise emitting from the battery or motor.
-We couldn't identify exactly where this noise came from, but it was a little disconcerting when skipping across the top of a chunky rock garden at speed.
+However, testers did notice that over high-frequency hits, there was a rattling noise emitting from the battery or motor.
+We couldn't identify precisely where this noise came from, but it was a little disconcerting when skipping at speed across the top of a chunky rock garden.

-The build of the Rail 9.7 worked well enough on the descents with notable hits and misses.
+The Rail 9.7 build worked well enough on the descents with notable hits and misses.
 The e-bike optimized RockShox Yari fork felt stiff and sturdy, although its limited tuneability left us a little bit wanting.
-Likewise, the RockShox Deluxe Select+ rear shock worked well enough, but felt a little under-gunned on this heavyweight bike and offered very little tuneability.
+Likewise, the RockShox Deluxe Select+ rear shock worked well enough but felt slightly under-gunned on this heavyweight bike and offered very little tuneability.
 On the other hand, the Shimano 4-piston M6120 brakes with 203mm rotors had good stopping power and were adequate for controlling this heavy bike's speeds.
-The 2.6" Bontrager XR5 tires worked well in most conditions and situations, but their rounded side to side profile didn't offer the cornering bite that we're accustomed to from more aggressive tires.
+The 2.6" Bontrager XR5 tires worked well in most conditions and situations, but their rounded side-to-side profile didn't offer the cornering bite that we're accustomed to from more aggressive tires.
 The cockpit setup was generally dialed with a wide handlebar, short stem, comfortable grips, and a 150mm dropper post.

-Like most electric mountain bikes, the Rail 9.7 has loads of power on tap and that is what makes it a good climber.
-The motor's power helps to overcome the weight of the bike to keep up your speed and maintain momentum over obstacles in the trail.
-Our size medium test bike weighed in at 49 lbs 10 oz set up tubeless and without pedals.
+Like most electric mountain bikes, the Rail 9.7 has loads of power on tap, which makes it a good climber.
+The motor's power helps to overcome the bike's weight to keep up your speed and maintain momentum over obstacles in the trail.
+Our size medium test bike weighed 49 lbs 10 oz set up tubeless and without pedals.
 That weight is significant, and it is one of the reasons the Rail has a bit of a lethargic handling feel when things get tight or technical.
-The slack head tube angle, 64.5-degrees in the low setting, and low bottom bracket also contribute to that lethargic feel, and the front end of the bike doesn't feel incredibly responsive at lower speeds or the aforementioned technical terrain.
-The Rail does feature adjustable geometry with flip chips to change the head tube angle by 0.5 degrees and adjust the bottom bracket height by 5mm.
+The slack head tube angle, 64.5-degrees in the low setting, and low bottom bracket also contribute to that lethargic feeling.
+The bike's front end doesn't feel incredibly responsive at lower speeds or the aforementioned technical terrain.
+The Rail features adjustable geometry with flip chips to change the head tube angle by 0.5 degrees and adjust the bottom bracket height by 5mm.
 We found the high setting to feel a bit livelier, with slightly crisper handling and fewer pedal strikes while climbing.
 The 75-degree effective seat tube angle is steep enough and sets the rider up in a nice seated position with a comfortable 450mm reach and a moderately long 1220mm wheelbase.

-The build kit of the Rail 9.7 is nothing flashy but it performed its duties admirably on the climbs.
-The 2.6" Bontrager XR5 tires were a standout with a huge contact patch and a moderately aggressive tread that provided loads of traction on the uphills.
+The build kit of the Rail 9.7 is nothing flashy, but it performed its duties admirably on the climbs.
+The 2.6" Bontrager XR5 tires stood out with a huge contact patch and a moderately aggressive tread that provided loads of traction on the uphills.
 The SRAM NX Eagle drivetrain provided decent shifting performance and more than enough range considering the pedal assistance.
 The cockpit components were also generally fine, and the Arvada saddle proved to be quite comfortable, even on 3+ hour trail rides.
-Trek's ABP suspension platform is reasonably calm when seated pedaling, but just active enough to keep things smooth and maintain excellent traction while climbing. and we preferred to leave the shock in the open position to enjoy all of the traction
+Trek's ABP suspension platform is reasonably calm when seated pedaling but just active enough to keep things smooth and maintain excellent traction while climbing. and we preferred to leave the shock in the open position to enjoy all of the traction

-The motor isn't particularly loud, but it does emit a bit of an audible whine in all of the output settings.
-It's an improvement compared to many earlier e-bike motors, but it can't compete with the quietest models we've tested lately.
-The noise isn't egregious, but it isn't super stealthy and you can definitely tell that you're riding an electric bike.
+The motor isn't particularly loud, but it emits an audible whine in all of the output settings.
+Compared to many earlier electric bike motors, it's an improvement, but it can't compete with the quietest models we've tested lately.
+The noise isn't egregious, but it isn't super stealthy, and you can definitely tell that you're riding an electric bike.
 The Rail pedaled surprisingly well with the motor turned off.
 Sure it's heavy, but it didn't feel like as much of a boat anchor as we expected.
 We didn't notice any drag coming from the motor, and we could even climb moderately pitched hills without too much difficulty.

 The Rail 9.7 uses the Bosch Kiox controller and top-tube mounted display.
 Testers were a little torn about the performance of this system.
-In some ways, it seemed really trick and advanced, but we felt its ergonomics and the location of the display were less than ideal.
-When connected to the Bosch eBike Connect app, however, you can unlock a number of great features like navigation, data transfers, and uploading ride info to Strava.
+In some ways, it seemed really trick and advanced, but we felt its ergonomics, and the location of the display was less than ideal.
+When connected to the Bosch eBike Connect app, however, you can unlock several great features like navigation, data transfers, and uploading ride info to Strava.

 The Kiox display is mounted at the front of the top tube, just behind the stem and headset.
 The display itself is a neat little unit that looks a lot like a Garmin GPS.
 At the bottom of the unit is a power button that turns the system on and off.
 It has a relatively large color screen that shows a wealth of information with multiple pages that you can scroll through.
-We found the main page to be the most useful, as it shows your output setting, current speed, and remaining battery charge.
-The output setting is shown in small text at the top of the screen as well as a color-coded graphic that shows how much power you are using at any given time.
-The battery charge indicator is at the upper right corner of the screen and it shows the remaining battery life numerically as a percentage.
+The main page is the most useful, as it shows your output setting, current speed, and remaining battery charge.
+The output setting is shown in small text at the top of the screen and a color-coded graphic that shows how much power you are using at any given time.
+The battery charge indicator is at the upper right corner of the screen, and it shows the remaining battery life numerically as a percentage.
 In the center of the screen in large numbers is your current speed.
-There are several other pages that show a huge variety of metrics for those who wish to nerd out on their ride statistics.
-While we like the screen and the information that it displays, we found the location was somewhat difficult to see while riding.
+Several other pages show a huge variety of metrics for those who wish to nerd out on their ride statistics.
+While we liked the screen and its display information, we found the location was somewhat difficult to see while riding.
 Looking down at the screen meant we were taking our eyes off the trail, which was less than ideal.

-The Kiox controls are situated next to the left grip in a relatively easy to reach location.
+The Kiox controls are situated next to the left grip in a relatively easy-to-reach location.
 The control unit has + and - buttons on the left side to shift up or down through the output settings.
 It also has left and right arrows to scroll through the various pages on the display.
-There is also a select button on the control unit which is used to adjust settings and scroll through menus on the display.
+There is also a select button on the control unit, which is used to adjust settings and scroll through menus on the display.
 There is also a walk mode button on the top of the unit, which you press before holding the + button to propel the bike forward at 3 mph.
-While the control unit is situated in a place that is relatively easy to reach with your thumb, testers found the ergonomics to be less than perfect.
+While the control unit is situated in a relatively easy place to reach with your thumb, testers found the ergonomics to be less than perfect.
 It wasn't the easiest to locate the right button, and it often required looking down to make sure your thumb was in the right spot.

 The charging port is located on the left side of the seat tube just above the motor.
-It has a color-matched plastic cover and it blends into the frame quite stealthily.
-The plug is easy to orient and it has a relatively secure feeling connection.
-Charging time seems relatively standard, and the display shows the current charge level if you turn it on to check it while it is in progress.
+It has a color-matched plastic cover, and it blends into the frame quite stealthily.
+The plug is easy to orient, and it has a relatively secure feeling connection.
+Charging time seems relatively standard for an electric bike, and the display shows the current charge level if you turn it on to check it while it is in progress.